hoomehr/techtoearth/README.md

 4. Loading states are implemented during data fetching
 5. Error handling is implemented for failed API requests

+### Registration Process

+When a user registers for courses, events, or groups, the following happens:

+1. **Course Enrollment**:
+   - The user ID is added to the course's `enrolledStudents` array
+   - The course ID is added to the user's `enrolledCourses` array
+   - The course's `enrollmentCount` is incremented

+2. **Event Registration**:
+   - The user ID is added to the event's `attendees` array
+   - The event ID is added to both the user's `savedEvents` and `enrolledEvents` arrays
+   - The event's `attendeeCount` is incremented

+3. **Group Joining**:
+   - The user ID is added to the group's `members` array
+   - The group ID is added to the user's `joinedGroups` array
+   - The group's `memberCount` is incremented

+This dual-update approach ensures that:
+- The user's profile dashboard can display all enrolled courses, registered events, and joined groups
+- The content pages can show accurate enrollment/registration/membership counts
+- The content pages can check if the current user is already enrolled/registered/a member

 ## Directory Structure

 ```